Object–subject–verb word order: English

 In English, object-subject-verb order is atypical but can be used for contrastive focus, as in: That car we bought at least five years ago.
 The other one we only bought last year.

 Finnish

-Finnish has a remarkably lax word order and so emphasis on the object is often marked simply by putting it first in the sentence.
+Finnish has a remarkably flexible word order and so emphasis on the object is often marked simply by putting it first in the sentence.
 The word by word translation in example (1) would be "you I love!" and expresses a contrast to maybe loving someone else.

 This word order is totally natural and quite often used for emphasis.
 Example (2) expresses the contrast of refusing to eat something else (like something more healthy).

 Hebrew

 In Modern Hebrew, OSV is often used instead of the normal SVO to emphasise the object. "אני אוהב אותה" would mean "I love her", but "אותה אני אוהב" would mean "It is she whom I love".
 Possibly an influence of Germanic (via Yiddish), as Jewish English uses a similar construction ("You, I like, kid") much more than many other varieties of English and often with the "it is" left implicit.